codexsw/solidity-101/exercises/12-re-entrancy/README.md

 The test for this exercise will try to steal Ether from the contract.
 If you are able to fix the vulnerability the test will pass.

 Run the test now.
-It should fail, or not if you are really good at this ;)
+It should pass, which means that the contract is vulnerable to re entrancy.

+If it fails, most probably your contract is not vulnerable to re entrancy.

 ## Instructions

-5. Compile the code by clicking on the "Test" button above.
+1. Compile the code by clicking on the "Test" button above.

+2. Move to next exercise to learn how to fix the vulnerability.

 ## Remember